bitweaver/bitweaverApple/README.md

-bitweaverObjC
+bitweaverApple
 =============

-Swift and Objective-C interfaces for the bitweaver CMS
+Swift and Objective-C interfaces for connecting native Apple iOS and macOS applications to the bitweaver CMS